openedx/open-edx-proposals/oeps/architectural-decisions/oep-0058-arch-translations-management.rst

 a tool in the form of a python library is written to enable the placement of the translation files kept in openedx-translations into the repositories the translation files are formed from.
-This tool will manage the placement of translation files through editable configuration files kept in the repositories that have translation files kept in openedx-translations.
-The configuration file will support options that allow for the concatenation, reorganization, and reformatting of translation files as they are copied to their locations amongst the code.
-The configuration file will also support selecting which languages to be included in an Open edX deployment.
+This tool will manage the placement of translation files through an editable translation tool configuration file kept in the repositories that have translation files kept in openedx-translations.
+The editable translation tool configuration file will support options that allow for the concatenation, reorganization, and reformatting of translation files as they are copied to their locations amongst the code.
+The editable translation tool configuration file will also support selecting which languages to be included in an Open edX deployment.
 The tool will have to be used/ran as part of the setup of a repository, whether for development or deployment.

 Locations
 *********